 And in London, it means you’re about to.
 Very well.

 Because if you’re walking under the neon sign bearing these hallowed words, you’ll presently be arriving inside the second collaboration between Jason Atherton and Chef Patron, Paul Hood – who’s thus far had his hands slightly full over at the Michelin-starred Social Eating House.
 It’s a huge vault of a space, with warm red and orange hues giving you the impression of sitting inside a giant calzone…

 …which is probably intentional since here, the menu is taking on an Italian bent.
 There’s pizzas with some seriously experimental toppings like confit lamb neck, aubergine, ras el hanout and yoghurt, which are cooked up in two giant ovens imported straight from Naples that stand imposingly behind the counter.
 That’s not all though; you can also expect more sophisticated dishes like confit pheasant and barolo risotto, small plates like oyster fritte and home-cured sea bass crudo, and pastas like the duck egg yolk and guanciale (cured pork cheek).

-Upstairs on the mezzanine, meanwhile, is a bar inspired by vintage railway carriages, with spritzers on tap (as woefully few modern trains do), and reinventions of classic Italian concoctions like the Negrosé; with gin, strawberry and tonka bean Campari, and Cocchi rosa vermouth.
+Upstairs on the mezzanine, meanwhile, is a bar inspired by a vintage train carriage, with spritzers on tap (like all good vintage train carriages), and reinventions of classic Italian concoctions like the Negrosé; with gin, strawberry and tonka bean Campari, and Cocchi rosa vermouth.